Crashsolver/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ---

 ## In-Person Exams with ExamTools
 For more complete instructions, please contact your VEC for documentation and guidance.
-We strongly recommend that you shadow other team leads and participate in several sessions before starting to run your own.
+We strongly recommend that you shadow other team leads and participate in many sessions before starting to run your own.
 You are encouraged to have an experienced team lead and experienced VEs join your first few sessions to help out.
 Initial sessions are recommended to be only one or two applicants until you're comfortable with the whole process.
-Participation in remote online exams is the perfect place to learn how ExamTools works.
+Both leads and VEs should participate in remote online exams to learn how ExamTools works.
+ExamTools functions the same for both in-person and remote exams.
+Contact your VEC for help locating a team to train with.

 ## Prepare for In-Person Exam:

  * Session Manager (SM) [creates a session]({{<relref "cveCreateSession.md">}}) on ExamTools (ET).
- * Session Manager [prints paper exams]({{<relref "printedExamCreation.md">}}) for use with GradeCam.
+ * Session Manager or designated volunter [prints paper exams]({{<relref "printedExamCreation.md">}}) for use with GradeCam.
 Exams printed for use with templates will not work with GradeCam.
 However, you may use the Record External Exam feature under Manage to add exams which were graded without the use of ET.
  * Session Manager or team members prepare computers or tablets for applicant use or applicants will be notified what kind of devices are allowed.
  * SM (owner) or co-owner [adds participating Volunteer Examiners (VEs)]({{<relref "cveVEList.md">}}) to the exam session.
+Add only VEs who are actively participating in the exam session and not all the members of your team.
+ * Confirm availability and quality of Internet service.
+If the service is marginal, GradeCam is recommended.

 ## Applicant Registration:

-1. PRE-REGISTER: Direct applicants to pre-register (and pay online) before the exam by using the link on [HamStudy](https://ham.study).
-The session listing may be public or private.
-A public session will be listed on HamStudy and anyone may register for the exam.
-A private session will not be listed on HamStudy and applicants will need to be sent the link to the session listing in order to view and register.
-The SM marks the *Do not post on HamStudy.org* checkbox option.
-Once a session has been listed publicly, applicants may able to navigate back to it even after the session listing is edited to hide it on HamStudy.
+1. PRE-REGISTER: Direct applicants to pre-register (and pay online, if required) before the exam by using the link on [HamStudy](https://ham.study).
+The session listing may be visible or hidden.
+A public or visible session will be listed on HamStudy and anyone may register for the exam.
+A hidden session will not be listed on HamStudy and applicants will need to be sent the link to the session listing in order to view and register.
+The SM selects the *hidden* option.
+Once a session has been listed publicly, applicants may be able to navigate back to it even after the session listing has been edited to hidden on HamStudy.
-2. WALK-INS or SAME DAY REGISTRATION: If you allow walk-ins on the day of the exam, assign a VE to help applicants register in two ways.
+2. WALK-INS or SAME DAY REGISTRATION: If you allow walk-ins on the day of the exam, assign a VE to help applicants register.

-- On [https://ham.study](https://ham.study/), direct applicants to use their own device (a smartphone or tablet) or one provided by a VE to register.
-Applicants will receive a registration email which includes their pin and allows them to confirm their information.
+- *Highly recommended and easiest method:* On [https://ham.study](https://ham.study/), direct applicants to use their own device (a smartphone or tablet) or one provided by a VE to register.
+Applicants will receive a registration email which includes their pin and allows them to confirm their information which will appear on their FCC application.
+Pro Tip: Use a QR Code linked directly to your session listing on HamStudy to allow people to register while waiting in line to check-in.
+For larger exam sessions, create a walk-in/registration area staffed with a VE to assist.
+Provide a table, seating and tablets or laptops to be used for registration.
+Once registered, applicants can join the check-in line.
-- In ExamTools, a VE can register applicants using the **Add Applicant** feature located in the upper right corner of the applicants list.
+- *If needed to resolve registration problems:* In ExamTools, a VE with co-owner permissions can register applicants using the **Add Applicant** feature located in the upper right corner of the applicants list.
 Applicants added in this manner will not receive a registration email.
 ![Add Applicant Icon](../images/addApplicant.png)

 A VE should confirm FRNs and call signs on the ULS.
 Although ExamTools does have some automatic lookup features, all information should be confirmed by a real person.
 All applicants need a FRN to register on ExamTools.
-The FCC requires an email address which will used to contact the applicants about their license application.
-The applicant may need to log in to CORES to pay (within ten calendar days) or License Manager obtain a copy of their license, if they do not receive emails from the FCC.
+The FCC requires an email address which will be used to contact the applicants about their license application.
+The applicant will need to log in to CORES to pay (within ten calendar days) for new licensees and maybe log into the License Manager obtain a copy of their license, if they do not receive emails from the FCC.

 Since ExamTools registers the applicant electronically, the 605 may not be required for in-person, but the applicant still will need to bring identification.

 ## Paper or Device?

-- Paper exam booklets and answer sheets must be printed from ET by a SM.
+- Paper exam booklets and answer sheets must be printed from ET by a SM or someone delegated to do so from within the ET team admin account.
 The paper exams are reusable, printed with or without figures, randomly generated and have unique test ID numbers.
 Font size is adjustable.
 Should be printed on white paper as some people have problems with reading on colored paper.
 Select exams to be graded by GradeCam.
 [Instructions on Printing Exams for GradeCam]({{<relref "printedExamCreation.md">}}) Check with your VEC to find out if they may print or reimburse you for the exams.
 Suggestion: Use brightly colored folders or cover sheets to keep track of exams and elements.
 - Paper and grading templates provided to stocked teams may be used with ExamTools.
-Check with your VEC to see to what the procedure is for accepting ExamTools exports for these types of sessions.
+Confirm with your VEC as to what the procedure is for accepting ExamTools exports for these types of sessions.
 Supplemental files (i.e answer sheets) may be required.
 - Devices (computers, tablets, smartphones) may be owned by the applicants, VEs, team or VEC.
 The ET process is nearly identical to a remote session.
 Devices may or may not be reimbursable by your VEC.
+Tip: Ask your community for donations of unused devices.
+Many teams use 8-inch Amazon Tablets.
+Even if you use GradeCam or add scores to ExamTools, all applicants will need to log into ExamTools on a device to sign their forms (NCVEC 605 and CSCE) after they pass their exam and you will need to send the CSCE from ExamTools before you finalize the session.
 - Exam results may be shared depending on your VEC's policy.
 Exam results are found on the Applicant Tab under PRINT FORMS in the expanded view of the applicant.
 On devices, exam results may be shared as each exam is randomly generated.
 When exams are graded by GradeCam, ET results may or may not be shared depending on the number of versions of the paper exam you have and if the exam is to be reused.
 It would always be safe to provide the question pool number (i.e. T6A07) to the applicant.

 ## Check in Applicants:

-Change the applicant status from Registered to Seen in ExamTools to indicate that the applicant has checked in and is testing.
+Change the applicant status from Registered to Seen in ExamTools to indicate that the applicant has checked in and is testing, if using paper exams.
 The applicant will move to the top of the applicant list depending on how it is sorted.
 During the check-in process, you may:

 - Check ID and collect any fee from applicants.
 - Use a paper roster provided to you by your VEC to track payment and ID check or download an applicant list from ExamTools and add columns for both.
 Defer to your VEC for direction.
 - Confirm any CSCE and add credit.
 - Confirm any existing license (current or expired).
+ExamTools will attempt to link to current licenses.
+- Resolve any alerts on the Applicant record.
+Some are just advisory and will remain visible.

 ## Start Exam: